 P.S.
 You can read more about living and working in Cambodia via the following link:

-Disclaimer: Visa requirements for Cambodia are always subject to change, sometimes at short notice so be sure to double check requirements with your embassy before travelling.
+Disclaimer: Visa and work permit requirements for Cambodia are always subject to change, sometimes at short notice so be sure to double check requirements with your embassy before travelling to or relocating to Cambodia.